 Puberty blockers are medically safe.
-Right now, there are a lot of myths and fears around them.
-But blockers have been used and studied for a long time in people who start puberty early.
+Blockers have been used and studied for a long time in people who start puberty early.
 Most research says that risks are low for things like reduced bone density.
-People also need to weigh these chances with any risks for depression and anxiety.
+People can also weigh any risks with the chances for depression and anxiety.

 Estrogen softens the skin.
 It also causes breast growth, fat redistribution and some other changes.
 It’s available as a pill, patch, injection, or topical cream.